aria2/aria2/README.rst

 --------

 The current implementation supports HTTP(S)/FTP/BitTorrent.
 The other P2P protocols are ignored.
-Both Metalink4 and Metalink version 3.0 documents are supported.
+Both Metalink4 (RFC 5854) and Metalink version 3.0 documents are supported.

 For checksum verification, md5, sha-1, sha-224, sha-256, sha-384 and
 sha-512 are supported.
 If multiple hash algorithms are provided, aria2